-Tempeh with Tahini and Orange Cranberry Sauce Roll-Ups – not only does this have tempeh, it also has avocado, and a tahini spread (made from sesame seeds; tahini is very filling).
+Tempeh Avocado Wrap - not only does this have tempeh, it also has avocado, and a tahini spread (made from sesame seeds; tahini is very filling).
 This wrap is one of my favorite combinations.

 7. Mushrooms - Have you ever had a Portobello wrap?
 Portobello mushrooms are very "meaty" and filling.
 When I vacationed in New Mexico, I lived on fajitas with corn tortillas, grilled portobello mushrooms, peppers, and the fabulous red and green sauces that New Mexico is famous for.